Ada-Developers-Academy/LessonPlanning/weeks/09/overview.md

 ##Review:
-description: to do
+We will revisit programming fundamentals and the way they are handled in Ruby.

 ####Lecture Outline
+1. IRB
-1. Data Types
+2. Data Types
-2. Conditionals
+3. Conditionals
-3. Blocks
+4. Blocks
-4. User Input
+5. User Input
-5. Hashes & Arrays
 6. Objects
 7. Classes
 8. Instances
 9. Class & Instance Methods
 10. Inheritance
 11. State
+12. Object Orientation
+13. Return Values
+14. SOLID

 ####Evaluation
-to do
+Write a program in Ruby that will help us create highly secure communications, by encrypting things in pig latin.
+Use the [pig latin spec](../lessons/pig_latin_spec.rb) Rspec file as your guide and measure of success for this exercise.

 ##Advanced Ruby: